Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Terminology Classification

 \subsubsection{Hybrid}

-A significant number of researches has been focused on combining both reactive and deliberative agent techniques, leading to the creation of a compound called a hybrid agent, which combines comprehensive internal manipulation with non-trivial symbolic constructs and external events with reflexive reactive responses \cite{davidsson1996autonomous}.
-This integration of flexibility and robustness of reactivity and the foresight of deliberation is suggested to be the modern drive \cite{korpan2018toward} to integrate the flexibility and robustness of reactivity with the foresight of deliberation.
+A significant number of researches have focused on combining reactive and deliberative agent techniques, leading to creating a compound called a hybrid agent, which combines comprehensive internal manipulation with non-trivial symbolic constructs and external events with reflexive reactive responses \cite{davidsson1996autonomous}.
+The modern drive integrates reactivity's flexibility and robustness with deliberation's foresight \cite{korpan2018toward}.
 Supporters of the hybrid approach believe it is optimal since high-level deliberative reasoning and low-level response to perceptual stimuli seem essential for actualizing an agent's behavior.
 An example is the hybrid system proposed by \citet{wang2008robot}.
 Reactive exploration is used to create waypoints, which are then used by a deliberative method to plan future movements in the same area.
-Another existing system with mixed reactive and deliberative behaviors is the agent developed by \citet{rao1995bdi}, which figures out when to be reactive and when to pursue goal-driven plans.
+Another existing system which mixes reactive and deliberative behaviors is the agent developed by \citet{rao1995bdi}, which determines when to be reactive and when to pursue goal-driven plans.

-\subsection{Application Scenarios for XGDAI}
+\subsection{Application Scenarios For XGDAI}

 This section presents a number of application scenarios for XGDAI that are primarily reported in the literature.
 These are summarized in Table \ref{tab1_supp} in the supplementary materials.